MHCommunity/mhbasics/README.md

 ## Contributing

 Most of the project maintainers can be contacted at [Discord](https://discord.gg/mousehunt).
-It is also possible to create your own changes and open a pull request, which can then be reviewed & approved.
+You can help improve the content via pull requests on Github, which can then be reviewed & approved.
 For issues or questions regarding specific sections, you can contact:
-- Kuh (the main guide [novice to ????], general things)
+- Kuh: The main guide and general questions
-- Mellon (weapons appendix, general things)
+- Mellon: weapons appendix and general things
-- Currently unnamed other contributers (not yet specified)
 - You? (if you want to help out)
 - [CONTRIBUTING.md](CONTRIBUTING.md) for more information.